AUBURN TRAIL:

 Directions:

-To Start from Farmington Grove Park in Farmington [Southern End]; From I-90 take exit 44 to Route 332 south for 3.5 miles and turn right on Mt Ash Dr. Take your first left on Maplewood Dr and the park is on your right.
+To Start from the Ivory Drive parking lot in in Farmington [Southern End]; From I-90 take exit 44 to Route 332 south for 3 miles and turn right on Carmens Way to Ivory Dr. Cross the trail and parking lot is on your left.

 To Start from Lehigh Crossing Park [Central Section]; From I-90 take exit 45 to I-490 west.
 Quickly take exit 29 to Route 96 and head left.
 Travel 1.8 miles and turn right on Route 251.
 The Park entrance is on your right.
 Follow the Lehigh Valley Trail north from the parking lot then right around the pond.
 After crossing over the Auburn Trail you'll come to a spur trail on your right that will bring you down to the Auburn Trail.